decretist/Dissertation/Chapter3/chapter3.md

-Gratian in contrast to Abelard undertook an intellectually conservative hermeneutical project of harmonizing the apparently discordant canons to the level of sophistication demanded by a twelfth-century scholastic audience, and accordingly adopted the strategy of locating authority in the texts that he quoted.
+Gratian in contrast to Abelard undertook an intellectually conservative hermeneutical project of harmonizing the apparently discordant canons to the level of sophistication demanded by a twelfth-century scholastic audience, and accordingly adopted a strategy of locating authority in the texts that he quoted.

-It seems however that the widespread reception of the *Decretum* as itself authoritative benefited from an entirely accidental feature of the text.
+It also seems that the widespread reception of the *Decretum* as itself authoritative benefited from an entirely accidental feature of the text.
 The page layout of early manuscripts of the *Decretum*---the placement of Gratian's *dicta* inline with the authorities rather